What is a Letter of Recommendation?

 Pick up the Right Recommender

-Picking the correct recommenders for issuing your LORs is as important as the format and content in the LORs.
+Picking the correct recommenders for issuing your LORs is as important as the format and content of the LORs.

 You need to choose the right recommender who has worked with you nearly as they can offer a detailed insight into your personality, chops and work.